Official site/v1.10.11

 Remote hosts use the same explorer and editing workflow as local projects.

-Source control and project context remain visible while changes are happening.
+Branch state, changed files, commit history, and project context remain visible while changes are happening.

 Supervisor mode frames the next move without forcing a heavyweight setup ritual.